Spring Online Master Naturalist Course

 - includes course workbook

 We’ll cover a wide breadth of topics with the goal of giving you a foundation of naturalist skills and knowledge on which you can build.
 Learn how to identify butterflies by family, insects by order, birds, mammal skulls and tracks, and more.
-From landscape processes to lichen we will look at specific details and how each part contributes to the greater ecology.
+From landscape processes to lichen we will look at specific details and how each part contributes to the greater whole.

 View the course syllabus (some elements may be subject to change).